Alessandro-Dodon/financial_crisis_09/README.md

    - Ensure R and Quarto are installed.
    - Download the data from the repository and place it in the `Unzipped_data` folder within the same directory as the script (a relative path is used).
    - The dataset is also available at [World Bank Databank](https://databank.worldbank.org/home).
+   - Quarto requires additional dependencies such as Pandoc and LaTeX (for PDF rendering).
+Ensure these are installed if needed.

 2. **Execution**:
    - Run the `.qmd` files using Quarto to generate the output, or alternatively render the `.qmd` files directly.